recyclebini/space-misko/README.md

  Microcontroller frequency: 170 MHz

+# Software
+The development environment used for Space Misko is STM32CubeIDE.
+This IDE was chosen for its robust support for STM32 microcontrollers, integrating the necessary tools for development, debugging, and project management.
+The game was programmed in C, using both Low Layer (LL) and Hardware Abstraction Layer (HAL) drivers.

 # Gameplay

 In Space Misko, your goal is to destroy as many enemy targets (alien invaders) as possible.
 You control a rocket using a joystick, moving it left and right across the screen.
 The targets spawn randomly on the screen, with varying speeds.
 Each time a target hits an edge of the screen, it moves downwards and increases in speed.
 To destroy them, press the button to fire a bullet.
 Each time you're hit, you lose a life point.
 The game ends when all life points are depleted.